The paperwork piles up fast in real estate. Like a nasty rodent problem, you need to stay ahead of it.

 So, if the buyer insists on having a complete roof repair and rodent inspection, they are going to write those contingencies into the contract.
 If they buy the property and find mice playing in the halls and the shingles falling from the eaves, the contingencies haven't been honored.

 These are a few of the contingencies you might want to consider in a purchase agreement.

-This may sound confusing, but it’s a simple as this.
+This may sound confusing, but it’s actually pretty simple.
 If you can’t afford the financing, don’t buy.
 Make sure your contracts say as much.

 Get your property inspected and make sure that you approve of its condition before purchase.
 If you’re buying a fixer-upper, make sure that you aren’t putting more into repairs and than you can afford.
-Don’t buy a money pit; buy a moneymaker.
+Don’t buy a money pit.
+Buy a money-maker.
 You can ask the owner to make repairs or lower his price as contingencies.

 You need time to obtain financing.
 You need time to properly inspect the property.
 You time to review the seller’s disclosure documents.
 Two-week deadlines are the norm, but this is often ridiculous for anybody who actually plans to exercise any due diligence.